|Dec. 21, 1984

 |Best Cup Championship Finish:

-Michael McDowell has been on a racing journey all of his life.
+Michael McDowell, winner of the 2021 Daytona 500, has been on a racing journey all of his life.
 Starting at a young age, he’s spent countless hours mastering his craft and plotting a course to the top levels of motorsports.

 At three years of age he began his racing career as a bicycle motocross (BMX) competitor.
 At age eight he moved up to the ultra-fast world of Karting, and quickly won the World Karting Association Championship.
 With an impressive 18-consecutive feature wins, McDowell added back-to-back International Kart Federation Championships to his growing resume of racing accomplishments.

 Continuing to pursue his racing dreams, McDowell graduated to open wheel racing and secured a championship for Formula Renault USA (2002) and Rookie of the Year honors in the Star Mazda Series (2003).
 He was the Star Mazda Series Champion in 2004 with 7 wins and 6 poles to his credit.

 Between 2004 and 2007, McDowell competed in 29 races in the IMSA Series.
 He secured one win, three podium finishes and two pole awards and finished fourth in team championship points in 2005 and 2006.

 McDowell entered stock car racing when he climbed behind the wheel of an ARCA Series car in 2007.
 In that first season, McDowell secured four wins and earned runner-up in the championship as well as Rookie of the Year honors.

 Following that initial call up to the top level of NASCAR, McDowell has competed in both the Cup and the Xfinity Series.
 McDowell raced in the Xfinity Series from 2007-2016 (part-time the last five seasons) and earned one win, six top fives, 20 top 10s and two pole awards during that time.

-2016 marked McDowell’s 10th season in the NASCAR Cup Series and his fourth piloting the No. 95 Chevrolet for Leavine Family Racing.
-His career-best Cup finish is seventh place finish at Daytona in July 2014 – one of five career top 10s.
+McDowell’s 10th season in the NASCAR Cup Series came in 2016 and it marked his fourth piloting the No. 95 Chevrolet for Leavine Family Racing.